wilkinsondi/gettingandcleaningdata/README.md

 mean(): Mean value
 std(): Standard deviation

-PLEASE NOTE: additional variables that are not mentioned in the original feature descriptions have been included for completeness: fBodyBodyAccJerkMag fBodyBodyGyroMag fBodyBodyGyroJerkMag
+PLEASE NOTE: additional variables that are not mentioned in the original feature descriptions (UCI HAR Dataset/features_info.txt)  have been removed: fBodyBodyAccJerkMag fBodyBodyGyroMag fBodyBodyGyroJerkMag

-These have been included for completeness, despite not being referenced in the authors original feature sets.
-UCI HAR Dataset/features_info.txt

 The file tidy.txt is a grouped summary (by subject (30) and by activity (6 types).
 It gives the mean value for each variable for the particular grouping (180 in total).

+The variable names have been expanded into full form descriptive names in the tidy.txt file.